La palabra del día: Razón social

 Spanish in the City® — Legal & Business Spanish courses for lawyers, bankers, civil servants, diplomats and executives.

 © 2016–2026.
 All rights reserved.
-Spanish in The City® is the trading name of Daniel Cristiano, registered with HMRC as a sole trader in the UK.
+Spanish in The City® is a registered trade mark in the UK and the trading name of Daniel Cristiano.

 add me